A Disturbing Twinkie That Has, So Far, Defied Science

 The severely colonized cake was quite challenging to sample.
 Thanks to a bone marrow biopsy tool, we made quick work of it! pic.twitter.com/IYik3iWPvb— Matt Kasson (@kasson_wvu) October 8, 2020

 The researchers used a bone marrow biopsy tool to sort of drill through the tough outer layer of the gray, mummified Twinkie.
-"We certainly hit the marrow of the Twinkie, and quickly realized that there was still some cream filling on the inside," says Kasson.
+"We certainly hit the marrow of the Twinkie and quickly realized that there was still some cream filling on the inside," Kasson says.

-Hitting the soft interior was unexpected—they'd thought it would be hard all the way through.
-"It seems that the fungus was more interested in the cake on the outside than the filling on the inside," says Lovett.
+Hitting the soft interior was unexpected — they'd thought it would be hard all the way through.
+"It seems that the fungus was more interested in the cake on the outside than the filling on the inside," Lovett says.

 They first put their little Twinkie samples in lab dishes with nutrients commonly used to grow fungi.
 Their scientific control was bits of an "asymptomatic" Twinkie from the same box.

 From the Twinkie marked with just a dark circle of mold, they were able to grow up a species of Cladosporium.
-"Cladosporium is one of the most common, airborne, indoor molds, worldwide," says Kasson, who cautions that they haven't done a DNA analysis to confirm the species.
+"Cladosporium is one of the most common, airborne, indoor molds worldwide," says Kasson, who cautions that they haven't done a DNA analysis to confirm the species.

-So far, however, no fungi has grown from the sample taken out of the mummified Twinkie.
-"It may be that we don't have any living spores, despite this wonderful, rare event that we've witnessed," says Lovett.
+So far, however, no fungi have grown from the sample taken out of the mummified Twinkie.
+"It may be that we don't have any living spores despite this wonderful, rare event that we've witnessed," Lovett says.
 "Spores certainly die, and depending on the fungus, they can die very quickly."

 They're not giving up, though.
-They'll fill lab dishes with all kinds of sweet concoctions, to try to coax something back to life from the mysterious Twinkie mummy.
-"We enjoy the challenge of trying to culture fungi," says Kasson.
+They'll fill lab dishes with all kinds of sweet concoctions to try to coax something back to life from the mysterious Twinkie mummy.
+"We enjoy the challenge of trying to culture fungi," Kasson says.

 Purrington, meanwhile, has reflected on his Twinkie experience.
 While his father had no objection to eating moldy foods, he recalls, his mother generally treated "sell-by" dates with more respect.

-"I'm more with my mom on expiration dates now," says Purrington.
+"I'm more with my mom on expiration dates now," Purrington says.
 "I think if you're browsing baked goods at the store, if you get the freshest one, it's probably going to taste better."

 A cross-section of the dead Twinkie! 😂 pic.twitter.com/GjihFAlFiF— Matt Kasson (@kasson_wvu) October 8, 2020

-Holding on to a Twinkie for eight years is actually not that long in the grand scheme of things.
+Holding on to a Twinkie for eight years is not that long in the grand scheme of things.
 At the George Stevens Academy in Maine, for example, there's a Twinkie that's been around since a science teacher started an observational experiment in 1976.

 That Twinkie currently resides in the office of Libby Rosemeier, who reports that it "sits in a little glass and wood display case much like the shield on my desk that is necessary because of the pandemic."
 The venerable Twinkie will be given back to the science department, she says, when she retires at the end of this school year.

-It's safe and sound for now, but nothing lasts forever--not Twinkies, and not people.
+It's safe and sound for now, but nothing lasts forever — not Twinkies, and not people.

 Perhaps that's why folks are so fascinated with the shriveled, mummified Twinkie, which offers such a harsh contrast to the golden sponge cake icon that lives in their memories.

-"When those memories are tainted by a visual reality like the Twinkie experiment, we are kind of caught off guard," says Kasson.
+"When those memories are tainted by a visual reality like the Twinkie experiment, we are kind of caught off guard," Kasson says.
 "We're like, no, that's a symbol of my childhood!
 You can't take that from me, too.'"

-"We're living in a time where we're all really grappling with our mortality," agrees Lovett.
+Lovett agrees.
+"We're living in a time where we're all really grappling with our mortality," he says.
 "Eventually, all of us are food for fungi.
 Seeing that is sort of facing the reality of our mortality and our destination."